Isospectral Graph Reductions and Improved Estimates of Matrices' Spectra: Main Results

 \section{Main Results}

 In this section we give the main results of this paper.
-Specifically, we show that a reduced graph has a smaller Gershgorin and Brauer-type regions respectively than the associated unreduced graph.
-That is, the eigenvalue estimates given in section 3.1 and 3.2 can be improved by use of graph reductions.
+Specifically, we show that a reduced graph (equivalently reduced matrix) has a smaller Gershgorin and Brauer-type region respectively than the associated unreduced graph.
+Hence, the eigenvalue estimates given in section 3.1 and 3.2 can be improved via the process of isospectral graph reduction.